Introducing dogs to each other

 - Shoulders down, butt in the air: 'I want to play with you!'

-- The dog's respect each other's little corrections and give each other plenty of space.
+- The dogs respecting each other's little corrections and giving each other plenty of space.

 When a meeting isn't going well, be careful.
 You might observe: